 The Dellschau notebooks are commonly seen as a work of fiction, an invented world similar to the fever dreams of Adolf Wölfli.
-But in 1897, nearly 30 years after Dellschau’s time with the Aero Club, an airship is sighted near five cities across Texas and Louisiana.
-On April 28, the Galveston Daily News ran the headline “Airship Inventor Wilson." — a second hand interview with Hiram Wilson, the nephew of the Aero Club’s Tosh Wilson.
+But in 1897, nearly 30 years after Dellschau’s time with the Aero Club, an airship was sighted near five cities across Texas and Louisiana.
+On April 28, the Galveston Daily News ran the headline “Airship Inventor Wilson"—an interview with Hiram Wilson, the nephew of the Aero Club’s Tosh Wilson.